Sajjad0405/js-bootcamp/Chapter-3.md

 ### Definig a function

-A function is created with an expression that starts with the keyword function.
+A ```function``` is created with an expression that starts with the keyword function.
 Functions can have parameters and have a body.
-The body of the function contains the statements that are to be executed when the function is called.
-The function body of a function must always be wrapped within braces.
+The body of the ```function``` contains the statements that are to be executed when the function is called.
+The ```function``` body of a function must always be wrapped within braces.
 Even when it consists of a single statement.
-A return statement within the function determines the value the function returns.
+A ```return``` statement within the function determines the value the function returns.

 ### Bindings and scope
-Each binding has a scope.
+Each binding has a ```scope```.
 This the part in which the binding is visible.
-Bindings which are defined outside of any function or block, the scope is the whole program.
+Bindings which are defined outside of any ```function``` or ```block```, the scope is the whole program.
 These are called globals.
 Globals can be referred wherever you want.
 &bnsp;

 Bindings which are created within a functions parameter or declared inside of a function, can only be referred within the function.
 These are known as local bindings.